 Diamond and Jewelry Page No. 1

 Have you ever wondered why people propose with a diamond engagement ring?
 Well, the tradition developed in 1477 when Maximilian of Austria gave his soon-to-be-wife Mary of Burgundy a masterfully crafted ring.
+These precious gemstones far predate 1477, though — diamonds are more than a billion years old (and the hardest material in the world, just FYI).

 Diamond and Jewelry Page No. 2